coxmediagroup/Tic-Tac-Toe/README.rst

 * Computer (AI)  will never lose a game.
 * Application should be able to run based on HTML, CSS and Javascript.
 * Game will let player choose to be either X or O, computer will take other choice.
-* Game will let player go first.
+* Game will let player go first.cd Des

 Submission Tips
 ========================